alovajs/alovajs.github.io/tutorial/client/strategy/use-uploader.md

 ### Customize file selection

-As mentioned in `appendFile`, if `files` is not passed in, a dialog box will be opened to select the file.
+As mentioned in `appendFiles`, if `files` is not passed in, a dialog box will be opened to select the file.
 This default is valid on the browser side.
 When you use this request strategy in a non-browser environment, you can customize the file selection.

 The following is an example of selecting an image in react-native.